ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 When you run your miner it will periodically pring a Mining Performance Report to the console.
 You can read more about the Mining Performance Report [here](https://github.com/ArweaveTeam/arweave/releases/tag/N.2.7.2).
 If your node is syncing the weave it will display 0 h/s but will go up over time.

+You can also use Prometheus and Grafana as described in the [Metrics Guide](metrics.md).

 ## Can I use multiple hard drives/external auxiliary hard drives to provide more data storage on the network?

 Yes, this is possible.
 In order to build this kind of setup, you will need to set up a cross-disk file system and mount your Arweave directory.
 You will be able to find tutorials for how to achieve this with your specific OS online